SerpentineRain/Tower-Defense/README.md

 # Tower-Defense
-Project 1 of learning for Castle of Red.
+Project 1 of studying for Castle of Red.